Skip to main navigation Skip to main content

 Examinations Officer

-Examinations Officers are appointed by the Deputy Head of School (Education), in liaison with the Head of School and the Associate Dean (Education), to co-ordinate and manage the academic examination procedures for a School or a defined discipline group.
-They are responsible for ensuring that they run in a smooth, effective and consistent manner, in consultation with the Deputy Head of School (Education), the Director of Programmes, the Faculty Assessment/Administration & Assessment Team Leader, and other SAA staff as required.
+They are responsible for ensuring that they run in a smooth, effective and consistent manner, in consultation with the Deputy Head of School (Education), the Director of Programmes, the Administration & Assessment Team Leader, and other staff in the professional services, as required.

-Each Faculty will nominate one Examinations Officer who will represent the Faculty at any University wide discussions or events which discuss the operations of assessment and examinations.
+Each School will nominate one Examinations Officer who will represent the School at any University wide discussions or events which discuss the operation of assessment and examinations.

 The role will take responsibility for: